 If you're still experiencing issues, then be sure to post about it on the issue tracker.

 The growl notifications aren't displaying?

-I got confused by this too, turns out you need to download and install the growlnotify extra from the growl website.
+This means you need to download and install the growlnotify extra from the growl website.
 What this package does it provides command line applications the ability to call growl which is needed as docpad is a command line application.

 The exception raised by the jade plug-in during documents generation makes no sense

-The jade compiler uses the full file content on the disk to show where the parsing error is.
+The Jade compiler uses the full file content on the disk to show where the parsing error is.
 But since Docpad strips the meta header before submitting the data to the jade compiler, you must add the number of lines of this header to get the right error spot in your code.